 The Prevent Strategy

-Prevent is a government strategy designed to stop people becoming terrorists or supporting terrorists or extremist causes.
-The Prevent strategy covers all types of extremism, including the extreme right wing, violent religious groups and other causes.
+Prevent is a government strategy designed to stop people from becoming terrorists or supporting terrorists or extremist causes.
+The Prevent strategy covers all types of extremism, including the extreme right-wing, violent religious groups and other causes.

 Since July 2015 all schools (as well as other organisations) have a duty to safeguard children from radicalisation and extremism in the same way we would protect them from drugs, gang violence and knife crime.